Skin school, Skincare

 Skin types can be controlled but not treated since we’re born with them.
 On the other hand, skin conditions can be easier to correct since they’re caused mainly by external factors.
 For example, a skin’s lipid barrier can be replenished and restored to a healthy condition, or we can rehydrate dehydrated skin.

-So what are your skin type and skin concerns?
-Have you found your magical skincare routine yet?
-I know I haven’t!
-I have normal/dry skin, but my skin can get very dehydrated due to medication.
-It’s summer here, and it’s humid outside; my skin produces a lot of oil.
+It’s summer and it’s humid outside; my skin produces a lot of oil.
 I’m not complaining.
 I wish I could have more well-balanced skin.
-A girl can dream, right?
+A girl can dream.

 I’m off to Korea for a few days!
-I’m very excited and hope to bring back lots of goodies, so stay tuned for a Korean haul 😉.
+I’m very excited and hope to bring back many goodies, so stay tuned for a Korean haul.

 Xo,